Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 # Creating a fungible eright with ERTP

-## A quick tutorial
+## Definition of "fungible"

+A **fungible** asset means that different elements of this asset are interchangeable Currencies are interchangeable: if you have 10 one-dollar notes laying around and decide to take 5 of them, you do not care which 5 you will take.
+They're all "the same" as far as counting value goes.

+This would not be the case for 10 house ownership rights each designating a different house House ownership right are not fungible, they are **specific**

+## Creating a fungible asset with ERTP

-Let's look at an example.
-In ERTP, all digital assets, including fungible and non-fungible tokens, are created by a [`mint`](./mint.html).
+In ERTP, digital assets are created by a [`mint`](./mint.html).
 Having access to the mint gives you the power to create more digital assets of the same type at will.
 For instance, let's say we want to create a new community currency called 'BaytownBucks'.